-We don’t usually get personal on this blog, but we have to reveal that… we’re getting married next week!
+We don’t usually get personal on this blog, but we have to reveal that… we’re getting ready for a wedding!

 In way of celebration, we’ve rounded up a huge number of our favorite Cricut and Silhouette wedding projects — a lot of these we’ve tried out ourselves and a fair few we’re including in our own celebrations.

 If you’re getting married soon or if your crafting skills are being called upon for a close one’s wedding, take a look at these amazing ideas and see if you can adapt them for your own style and color scheme.

 Let us know in the comments any amazing wedding tutorials we’ve forgotten!

 Let’s take it away…

 Don’t get us wrong, we love a floral bouquet — what’s more beautiful than fresh flowers?!

 But for all their beauty, they fade quickly — usually wilting as soon as the reception’s over.